chef/chef-web-docs/content/infra_language/checking_platforms.md

 where:

 - `'parameter'` is a comma-separated list, each specifying a platform family, such as Debian, or Red Hat Enterprise Linux
-- `platform_family?` method is typically used with an `if`, `elsif`, or `case` statement that contains Ruby code that is specific for the platform family, if detected
+- `platform_family?` method is typically used with an `if`, `elsif`, or `case` statement that contains Ruby code that's specific for the platform family, if detected

 ### platform_family Values